RideZaWind/cs3110-group-project/README.md

 Type y if you want to use the defined NFA, otherwise build your own: y Input a test string, 'end' to stop: 123456
 String 123456: Accepted
+Input a test string, 'end' to stop: end
+Testing complete.

 Welcome to the NFA program.
 Type y if you're reading from a file: n Type y if you want to use the defined NFA, otherwise build your own: n